sokooltools/RegistryJump/README.md

 		[HKEY_LOCAL_MACHINE\SOFTWARE\ACCESSNET]

-You can specify the registry root key using any of the registry shortcuts (HKCR, HKCU, HKLM, HKU, HKCC) as well.
+You can optionally specify the registry root key using any of the registry shortcuts (HKCR, HKCU, HKLM, HKU, HKCC).

 	For example: